 A Local Authority Home Loan is a Government backed mortgage for first time buyers or other eligible applicants through local authorities.
 The scheme is for the purchase of new or second-hand residential properties and for self-builds.
 It also includes the purchase of homes through State schemes such as the Tenant Purchase Scheme and Affordable Housing Schemes, with the exception of the First Home Scheme.
-To be eligible for a Local Authority Home Loan you must:

-- You can borrow up to 90% of the market value of the property
+You may borrow up to 90% of the market value of a residential property.
+The maximum market value of the property that can be purchased or self-built in Tipperary is €275,000.

-- be aged between 18 and 70 years
+- Be aged between 18 and 70 years

-- submit two years certified accounts if self-employed
+- Submit two years certified accounts if self-employed

-- not be a current or previous owner of residential property in or outside the Republic of Ireland, unless you are a "Fresh Start" applicant
+- Not be a current or previous owner of residential property in or outside the Republic of Ireland, unless you are a "Fresh Start" applicant

-- occupy the property as your normal place of residence
+- Occupy the property as your normal place of residence

-- purchase or self-build a property situated in the Republic of Ireland
+- Purchase or self-build a property situated in the Republic of Ireland

-- purchase or self-build a property which does not exceed the maximum market value applicable for the county in which it is located
+- Purchase or self-build a property which does not exceed the maximum market value applicable for the county in which it is located

 - Consent to a Central Credit Register check

-- currently have a legal right to reside and work in the State and be able to demonstrate that they are habitually resident in Ireland
+- Currently have a legal right to reside and work in the State and be able to demonstrate that they are habitually resident in Ireland

 Eligibility is subject to submission of a complete Local Authority Home Loan application form and confirmation by Tipperary County Council.